tsolomko/SWCompression/README.md

 Known issues
 ------------
-- `wrongCRC` and `wrongCheck` errors for XZ and GZip multi-member archives contain only last member's data as their associated value instead of all processed members.
+- `wrongCRC` and `wrongCheck` errors for XZ and GZip multi-member archives contain only last member's data as their associated value instead of all successfully processed members.

 Comment: Philosophy for such errors is that by the time these errors are thrown, decompression was already performed, so we can still provide the result of decompression to the caller.
 It is intended to fix this problem, but solution requires backwards-incompatible API changes so it is delayed until 4.0 release.

 Future plans